frovedis/frovedis/doc/manual/python/ml/arima.md

 Here, fittedvalues will be displayed after training is completed on frovedis-like timeseries data.

-When pandas dataframe having single column and a datetime index is provided, then training is done based on the given index type.
+When pandas dataframe having single column and a numeric or datetime index is provided, then training is done based on the given index type.

 If it is a numeric index with values 0, 1 , ..., N-1 (always incrementing indices), where N is n_samples or if it is (coerceable to) a DatetimeIndex or PeriodIndex with an associated frequency, then it is called a "Supported" index.
 Otherwise, it is called an "Unsupported" index.

-**Currently, support for DatetimeIndex or PeriodIndex instance is provided in frovedis.**
+For numeric indices type, it can be pandas Index or RangeIndex instances.
+Here, for RangeIndex instances the indices can be in form:
+- Indices with 0,2,4,....,N-2
+For example: pandas.RangeIndex(start=0, stop=10, step=2)
+- Indices with 10,12,14,....,N-2
+For example: pandas.RangeIndex(start=10, stop=20, step=2)

+They should be monotonically increasing and not need required to start with 0.
+When Index instance is used as numeric indices, then they have to be monotonically increaing and starting with 0.
+For example: pandas.Index([0,1,2,3,4,5])

 NOTE: A warning will be given when unsupported indices are used for training.

-**When a supported index is provided:**
+**When a supported index such as Datetimeindex instance is provided:**

 For example,